-- Quality and quantity of work
+- Quality and quantity of work.

-- Communication and interpersonal skills
+- Communication and interpersonal skills.

-- Planning, administration and organisation
+- Planning, administration and organization.

-- Leadership
+- Leadership.

-- Job knowledge and expertise
+- Job Knowledge and expertise.

-- Attitude
+- Attitude.

-- Ethics
+- Ethics.

-- Creative thinking
+- Creative thinking.

-- Self-development and growth
+- Self-development and growth.

+- Adaptability.

-3 steps to help employees reach their peak performance:
+Three steps to help employees reach their peak performance:

-Involve them in setting goals
+1. Involve them in setting goals

-Rather than blindly dropping project goals, individual goals or your business's goals onto your employees, start by asking what they think they can achieve.
-This is particularly relevant if you're a new business.
+• Rather than blindly dropping project goals, individual goals or your business' goals onto your employees, start by asking what they think they can achieve.
+This is particularly relevant if you are a new business.

-Keep the goals realistic
+2. Keep the goals realistic

-Any goal needs to be difficult, desirable and doable.
+• Any goal needs to be difficult, desirable, and doable.

-Avoid micromanaging
+3. Avoid micromanaging

-you may want to lay out every detail of how employees should achieve their goals, but it's important that you trust them to take ownership of these goals and allow them to be part of guiding the company's success.
+• You may want to lay out every detail of how employees should achieve their goals, but you must trust them to take ownership of these goals and allow them to be part of guiding the company's success.